strapi/documentation/docs/developer-docs/latest/developer-resources/error-handling.md

 The recommended way to throw errors when developing any custom logic with Strapi is to have the [controller](/developer-docs/latest/development/backend-customization/controllers.md) respond with the correct status and body.

 This can be done by calling an error function on the context (i.e. `ctx`).
-Available error functions are listed in the [http-errors documentation](https://github.com/jshttp/http-errors#list-of-all-constructors) but their name should be camel-cased to be used by Strapi (e.g. `badRequest`).
+Available error functions are listed in the [http-errors documentation](https://github.com/jshttp/http-errors#list-of-all-constructors) but their name should be lower camel-cased to be used by Strapi (e.g. `badRequest`).

 Error functions accept 2 parameters that correspond to the `error.message` and `error.details` attributes [received](#receiving-errors) by a developer querying the API: